Skip to main contentLink to External Link Policy

 • There are two types of chamomile: German chamomile and Roman chamomile.
 This fact sheet focuses on German chamomile.

-• Today, chamomile is promoted for sleeplessness, anxiety, and gastrointestinal conditions such as upset stomach, gas, and diarrhea.
-It is also used topically for skin conditions and for mouth sores resulting from cancer treatment.
+• Today, chamomile is promoted for the common cold, indigestion, anxiety, insomnia, excessive crying in infants (colic), respiratory disorders such as cough and bronchitis, and many other conditions.
+It is also used topically for some skin conditions and as a mouthwash.

 How Much Do We Know?

-• Not much is known about the health effects of chamomile because there are few studies on chamomile in people for individual conditions.
-Also, some studies look at products made of chamomile plus other herbs, so it is difficult to know chamomile’s role from those studies.
+• Studies of the effectiveness of chamomile for a variety of specific conditions have not produced sufficient reliable evidence to rate clinical usefulness.
+Also, some studies look at products made of chamomile plus other herbs, so it is difficult to know chamomile’s exact role from those studies.

 What Have We Learned?

-• Some preliminary studies suggest that a chamomile dietary supplement might be helpful for generalized anxiety disorder.
+• Some preliminary studies suggest that a chamomile dietary supplement might be helpful for generalized anxiety disorder and associated depression.

-• Some research has found that products containing certain combinations of herbs that include chamomile may be of benefit for upset stomach, for diarrhea in children, and for infants with colic.
+• Some research has found that products containing certain combinations of herbs that include chamomile may be of benefit for diarrhea in children and for infants with colic.
 But chamomile alone has not been shown to be helpful for these conditions.

 What Do We Know About Safety?

-• Chamomile is likely safe when used in amounts commonly found in teas.
-It might be safe when used orally for medicinal purposes over the short term.
-The long-term safety of using chamomile on the skin for medicinal purposes is unknown.
+• Chamomile is likely safe when used orally in amounts commonly found in teas and other foods.
+It is possibly safe when used by adults and children orally for medicinal purposes over the short term.
+Using chamomile on the skin in adults and children or as an oral rinse for medicinal purposes is possibly safe at certain doses and over the short term.

 • People are more likely to experience allergic reactions to chamomile if they’re allergic to related plants such as ragweed, chrysanthemums, marigolds, or daisies.

-• Interactions between chamomile and cyclosporine (a drug used to prevent rejection of organ transplants) and warfarin (a blood thinner) have been reported, and there are theoretical reasons to suspect that chamomile might interact with other drugs as well.
-Talk to your health care provider before taking chamomile if you’re taking any type of medicine.
+• Interactions between chamomile and some drugs metabolized by the liver and warfarin (a blood thinner) have been reported, and there are theoretical reasons to suspect that chamomile might interact with other drugs as well, such as sedatives.
+If you take any type of medicine, talk with your health care provider before using chamomile or other herbal products; some herbs and medicines interact in harmful ways.

 • Little is known about whether it’s safe to use chamomile during pregnancy or while breastfeeding.